 Now you just need some specific measurements – or goals, that’ll guide you toward your five-year plan and ensure that it’s becoming a reality.

 Where your life plan is more abstract, your goals get more specific.

 Use a spreadsheet, a Word document or even a notebook and pencil to write them out.
-Here’s a basic form with a few sample goals to see how it flows down to each month.
+Here’s a basic form with a few goal setting examples to see how it flows down to each month.
 You can even break it down further, into daily tasks.